MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ### Automatic registration and configuration

 You can save time and let the toolkit automatically register the app in Teams Developer Portal.
-When you first run or debug the app, configure settings, such as Azure Active Directory (Azure AD) automatically.
-Sign in with your Microsoft 365 account to control where the app is configured and customized the included Azure AD manifest when you need flexibility.
+When you first run or debug the app configure settings, such as Azure Active Directory (Azure AD) automatically.
+Sign in with your Microsoft 365 account to control where the app is configured and customize the included Azure AD manifest when you need flexibility.

 ### Multiple environments